 Metastatic uterine cancer

-For most patients, a diagnosis of metastatic cancer is very stressful and may be difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of metastatic cancer is very stressful and may be difficult to bear.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence